ipunkt/rancherize/README.md

 - Perform a rolling upgrade in rancher to your lastest published version
 - Setup wizard for easy project setup
 - Setup wizard for easy environment setup

+## Install
+Install via composer:

+  composer require "ipunkt/rancherize:*@dev"

+## Usage
+Start with

+  vendor/bin/rancherize setup

+The setup will ask for your docker repositories and project name to set up your local development environment

+Once this is done you should be able to start your environment with

+  vendor/bin/rancherize start